Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - A word in a spoken language has two properties
     - Meaning
     - Phonological (sound) / Orthographic (visual) form
-- Mental lexicon: a mental store of information about words that includes the word’s meaning (semantic), how to combine the word to form sentences (syntax), and the details of the word’s spellings and sound patterns (word form).
+- *Mental lexicon*: a mental store of information about words that includes the word’s meaning (semantic), how to combine the word to form sentences (syntax), and the details of the word’s spellings and sound patterns (word form).
 - Three general functions using the mental lexicon
-    - Lexical access: the stage of processing that activates word-form representations.
+    - *Lexical access*: the stage of processing that activates word-form representations.
-    - Lexical selection: the stage where the brain identifies which representation best matches the input.
+    - *Lexical selection*: the stage where the brain identifies which representation best matches the input.
-    - Lexical integration: the final stage where words are integrated into a full sentence.
+    - *Lexical integration*: the final stage where words are integrated into a full sentence.
 - A normal adult speaker has passive knowledge of about 50,000 words, and yet can easily recognize and produce about three words per second.
 - Given the speed and size of the database, the mental lexicon must be organized in a highly efficient manner.
 - Four organizing principles of the mental lexicon